willviles/ember-google-analytics-embed/README.md

 #### Geo Chart

 Creates a geo chart visualization and accepts the following configuration [options](https://google-developers.appspot.com/chart/interactive/docs/gallery/geochart#configuration-options).
+This component lazy-loads the Google Maps Geocoding API.

 The region property can be dynamically updated and is validated before the chart is updated to ensure a [valid region code](https://google-developers.appspot.com/chart/interactive/docs/gallery/geochart#continent-hierarchy-and-codes) is used.